 I love making casseroles because they’re always easier to store and serve the entire family.
 It’s basically the whole meal in a big casserole dish.
 Grab some in a bowl and you are good to go!

 This casserole is fairly easy to make and can be cooked and reheated as needed.
-I have a whole casserole dish in the fridge and my daughter just loves it.

 - 2 cups 6 oz uncooked rotelle pasta (any kind will work fine)